Audit Committee Members

 - Reviewing and discussing the Company's audited annual financial statements included in the Form 10-K with management and the independent auditors.

-- Discussing with the independent auditors the matters required to be discussed by Statement on Auditing Standards No. 61, as modified or supplemented.
+- Discussing with the independent auditors the matters required to be discussed under the Public Company Accounting Oversight Board (the “PCAOB”) Auditing Standard No. 1301, as modified or supplemented.

-- Discussing all relationships between the independent auditors and the Company, as disclosed in the written statement provided by the independent auditors in accordance with the requirements of Independence Standards Board Standard No. 1, as modified or supplemented, which may impact the independence of the independent auditors and taking, or recommending that the Board take appropriate action, if needed, to oversee the independence of the independent auditors.
+- Discussing all relationships between the independent auditors and the Company, as disclosed in the written statement provided by the independent auditors in accordance with the requirements of PCAOB Rule 3526, as modified or supplemented, which may impact the independence of the independent auditors and taking, or recommending that the Board take appropriate action, if needed, to oversee the independence of the independent auditors.

 - Based on the results of the review and discussions in A, B, and C above, determining whether to recommend to the Board that such financial statements be included in the Form 10-K for filing with the SEC.